 Slip, trip and fall 3300 6 550.00

-Lost Time Injury (LTI).
+Lost time injury (LTI).
 Any work-related injury resulting in the employee or contractor being unable to return to work for their next scheduled work period.
-Returning to work with work restrictions does not constitute a Lost Time Injury status, no matter how minimal or severe the restrictions, provided it is at the employee’s next scheduled shift.
+Returning to work with work restrictions does not constitute a lost time injury status, no matter how minimal or severe the restrictions, provided it is at the employee’s next scheduled shift.
 However, if an Injury deteriorates and time is later lost, an LTI should be recorded.
-Lost Time Injury Frequency Rate (LTIFR) is calculated by combining Fatalities (F) and LTIs.
+Lost time injury frequency rate (LTIFR) is calculated by combining fatalities and LTIs.

 Contractors Employees